Logo of European Union

 Also, keep track of the distribution of members across different tiers, as this can give insights into the program's appeal and effectiveness.
 Analyze whether customers are achieving the various tiers and if they're taking advantage of the advantages granted.

 If you notice that customers are struggling to reach higher levels or not enjoying the benefits, consider adjusting the program.
 Regularly optimize your tiered program based on collected insights to ensure it remains relevant, engaging, and aligned with your objectives.
-But remember that balancing tiers will likely affect the progress of users that spent time and money to reach their current stage.
+But remember that balancing tiers will likely affect the progress of users who spent time and money to reach their current stage.
 At this stage, it’s critical to communicate upcoming changes clearly so users don’t feel blindsided.

 By continuously refining the tier matrix, you can enhance the loyalty scheme's impact and drive better results for both your customers and your organization.